briandrum/codes.forchagrin.com/_articles/article-vii-administrative-officers-departments-boards-and-commissions.md

 without examination until discharged, reduced, disciplined, promoted or transferred in accordance with the rules and regulations of the Commission.

-## Section VII-7: Board of cemetery trustees.
+## Section VII-7: Board of Cemetery Trustees

 (Editor's note: Former Section VII-7 was repealed by the voters on November 8, 2016.)

-## Section VII-8: Municipal engineer
+## Section VII-8: Municipal Engineer

 The Council may by ordinance provide for the employment of a Municipal Engineer who shall be appointed by the Mayor, subject to confirmation by a majority vote